BraindeadBZH/science_cursor_api/README.md

-# science_cursor_api
+# ScicenceCursor.org
-The API server for Science Cursor
+This repository contains the source code, under MIT, for the ScicenceCursor.org server API.